Minimalistic Presentation and Coideal Structure of Twisted Yangians: Introduction

 The equivalence between $\Y$ and $\Y_\jmath$ is established in \cite{Dri87,GRW19} for all simple Lie algebras while isomorphisms between $\Y_\jmath$ and $\Y_{\mathscr R}$ are obtained in \cite{Wen18}.
 Explicit isomorphisms between $\Y$ and $\Y_{\mathscr R}$ are established in \cite{BK05} for type $\mathsf A$ and in \cite{JLM18,GRW19} for types $\mathsf{BCD}$.

-It is a natural and important question to establish equivalence between twisted Yangians in different presentations.
+It is a natural and important question to establish equivalences between twisted Yangians in different presentations.
 The recipe to establish the isomorphism between $\YiJ$ and $\Yi_{\mathscr R}$ (classical type from \cite{Ols92,MR02,GR16}) is more or less clear, see \cite[Corollary 3.19]{CGM14} for the case of type $\mathsf{AIII}$ and cf. \cite[\S11]{Kolb14} for affine $\imath$quantum groups of types $\mathsf{AI}$ and $\mathsf{AII}$.
 Note that both $\YiJ$ and $\Yi_{\mathscr R}$ are subalgebras of $\Y$.
-One can show that $\YiJ$ is contained in $\Yi_{\mathscr R}$ by checking the generators of $\YiJ$ are in $\Yi_{\mathscr R}$, and hence they must equal as their associated graded are equal.
+One can show that $\YiJ$ is contained in $\Yi_{\mathscr R}$ by checking the generators of $\YiJ$ are in $\Yi_{\mathscr R}$, and hence they must be equal as their associated graded are equal.
 Alternatively, both $\YiJ$ and $\Yi_{\mathscr R}$ are coideal subalgebras of $\Y$ and homogeneous quantizations of a Lie coideal structure for the twisted current algebras, see \cite[\S3.5]{GR16}.
 Thus it follows from a uniqueness of homogeneous quantization result for symmetric pairs from \cite{BR17} that $\YiJ$ and $\Yi_{\mathscr R}$ are isomorphic.

 In this paper, we focus on twisted Yangians $\Yi$ and $\YiJ$ in Drinfeld and $J$ presentations.
-The goal of this paper is to address the following questions, \begin{enumerate} \item identify twisted Yangian $\Yi$ in Drinfeld presentation as a coideal subalgebra of Yangian $\Y$, \item relate twisted Yangians $\Yi$ and $\YiJ$ in Drinfeld and $J$ presentations, \item approximately express Drinfeld generators of twisted Yangians in terms of Drinfeld generators of Yangians, \item and estimate the coproduct of Drinfeld generators of twisted Yangians in terms of Drinfeld generators of Yangians. \end{enumerate} Let us explain the main results of the paper in more detail.
+The goal of this paper is to address the following: \begin{enumerate} \item identify the twisted Yangian $\Yi$ in the Drinfeld presentation as a coideal subalgebra of the Yangian $\Y$, \item relate the twisted Yangians $\Yi$ and $\YiJ$ in the Drinfeld and $J$ presentations, \item approximately express Drinfeld generators of twisted Yangians in terms of Drinfeld generators of Yangians, \item and estimate the coproduct of Drinfeld generators of twisted Yangians in terms of Drinfeld generators of Yangians. \end{enumerate} Let us explain the main results of the paper in more detail.